huntt1/huntt1.github.io/Project4/Project4.md

 ---

+This section is a work in progress and will constantly be updated.
+Hopefully it will soon show what areas have a high wildfire risk and are far from fire stations and fire supression equiptment.
 This is a set of maps detailing wildfires over time in California.
 Data was taken from [here](http://frap.fire.ca.gov/data/frapgisdata-sw-counties_download) and [here](http://frap.fire.ca.gov/data/frapgisdata-sw-fireperimeters_download)

 ![clipped_buffer_fire_prone](https://user-images.githubusercontent.com/42807766/49702638-5ef5d400-fbc8-11e8-9e90-24d033c0da3f.png)